 The key is knowing what to expect.
 From the sound it makes during its weekly self-test to the routine care it needs to perform flawlessly during an outage, understanding the full picture is part of responsible ownership.
 Let’s walk through what you should keep in mind.

-Noise and Emissions
+Understanding the Noise and Emissions

 Because a standby generator is powered by an engine, it produces noise and exhaust, much like a central air conditioning unit or a car.
 While modern Generac models are designed with quiet operation in mind, they aren’t silent.
 As one industry resource notes, “generators are very loud” compared to a silent battery system.
 This is a key consideration for placement; you’ll want to install it where it won’t disturb you or your neighbors.
 Additionally, since they run on natural gas or propane, they produce emissions.
 Proper, professional installation ensures the unit is safely located with adequate ventilation, far from windows and doors.

-Requires Fuel and Regular Maintenance
+Don’t Forget Fuel and Regular Maintenance

 Just like your car, a generator needs fuel to run and routine check-ups to stay in peak condition.
 It connects directly to your home’s natural gas or propane supply, so you won’t have to worry about refueling during an outage.
 However, it does require periodic service to keep it ready for action.
 As users in online forums often discuss, “generators need regular maintenance,” like oil changes and filter replacements.
 This proactive care is crucial for reliability.
 Partnering with a certified dealer for a Generac maintenance plan is the easiest way to handle this, ensuring your investment is always prepared to protect your home.

-Complex Installation and Permitting
+Preparing for Installation and Permitting

 Installing a standby generator is not a weekend DIY project.
 It’s a complex job that involves electrical wiring, fuel line connections, and local permitting.
 As CNET explains, a proper setup often requires a concrete base and specialized wiring to connect safely to your home’s electrical panel.
 Because both generator and battery systems “need professional installation,” it’s essential to work with a qualified team.
 An experienced installer handles everything from site preparation and permit applications to the final electrical and fuel connections, making the process seamless for you.
 This ensures your residential standby generator installation is safe, compliant with all local codes, and ready to perform when you need it most.